davidgama-crypto/xplorers_bundle/docs/apis.md

 Request:

 Headers:
-Authorization: Bearer <JWT> // check if token valid and UID is in the room
+Authorization: Bearer <JWT> // check if token valid and playerId is in the room

 Response: